Frozen Shoulder – Adhesive Capsulitis

 Have you got a frozen shoulder (adhesive capsulitis?)

-Frozen Shoulder Causes and Treatment
+Frozen Shoulder Treatment in London

 Is this the worst pain you’ve ever experienced in your life?